 Anything ambitious can feel out of reach at the beginning but every bit of training I complete brings me closer to my goal.
 My training expeditions in Greenland and Norway have helped prepare me and my goal is now in reach.
-All training and expeditions are being conducted on leave.

 I am currently based at a Medical Regiment in the North West of England.
 My primary role is the Clinical Training Officer, to organise and validate training for medics in the Army.
 I am completing my MSc in Sports and Exercise Medicine, part time, at Queen Mary’s University.
 I have always been interested in pushing the human body to its limits and this allows me to look at this from a research perspective too.
 I am the Medical Lead for the Army Rugby 7s team and also work with the Army Engagement team on an ad hoc basis, promoting the opportunities that the Army has to offer.
 I also play tennis competitively for the Army.